MEETINGS OF MEMBERS AND TRUSTEES

 9.05 Replacement of Committee Chairpersons: Whenever warranted, duties of any Committee Chairpersons may be delegated to another Trustee.

-SPG Tennis Club has about 90 members between the ages of 18 and 70+.
-Play is normally mixed doubles of intermediate and advanced skill levels.
+SPG Tennis Club has about 65 members between the ages of 18 and 70+.
+A play is normally mixed doubles of intermediate and advanced skill levels.
 Due to insurance regulations, all players must be at least 18 years of age.

 During the summer months, we play at the Wardlaw-Hartridge School on Inman Ave in Edison.
 NJ.
-Eight courts are reserved for us along with benches, picnic area, shady area, and bathroom facilities on Saturday.
-Four hours of play time is available each Saturday and Sunday, every weekend.
+The location has eight courts with benches for spectators, a picnic area, and a shady area.
+A bathroom port-a-john is installed for your convenience in the proximity of the courts.
+Four hours of playtime is available each Saturday and Sunday, every weekend.
 Just bring your racquet.
-SPG provides new balls each day.
+SPG provides new balls for every day of playing.

 SPG holds member tournaments, peer play, a tennis drill clinic, family “play and picnic” days, and lots of fun.

-You may participate as our guest for 2 days.
-Afterwards, you will have to join the group.
+If you have never played with SPG before, you may participate as our guest for one full day.
+If you want to continue to play, you will have to join the group.